TartuNLP/grammar-worker/README.md

 python -c "import nltk; nltk.download(\"punkt\")"
 ```

-RabbitMQ and PyTorch parameters should be configured with environment variables as described above.
-The worker can be
+RabbitMQ and PyTorch parameters should be configured with environment variables as described above or in an `.env` file
-started with:
+in the root folder of the repository.
+The worker can be started with:

 ```shell
 python main.py [--gec-model-config models/gec_model_config.yaml] [--spell-model-config models/spell_model_config.yaml] [--log-config logging/logging.ini]